Plamen’s PhD thesis focuses on the IP implications of 3D printing

 - Introductory Certificate in Academic Practice

-- Centre for IP & Policy Management, Bournemouth: 'Reconciling IP Rights with Ethics in the New Digital Age: The Case of 3D Printing' (March 2017) NIPL Series 1st Workshop
+- Centre for IP & Policy Management, Bournemouth: 'Reconciling IP Rights with Ethics in the New Digital Age' (March 2017) NIPL Series 1st Workshop (speaker)

-- Canterbury CC University: ‘TTIP and the Impact of ISDS on Domestic IP Policymaking' (June 2017) Contemporary International Law Issues Summer Conference
+- Canterbury Christ Church University: ‘TTIP and the Impact of ISDS on Domestic IP Policymaking' (June 2017) Contemporary Int Law Issues Summer Conference (speaker)

 - Higher Education Academy, Associate Fellow